 Don't overdo it on the food: Our menu was simple: Meatball and BBQ chicken sliders, a green salad, macaroni and cheese, fruit and chips + cake balls, chocolate cupcakes and strawberry cupcakes for dessert.
 I kept things low-stress by doing the following:

 - Prepped food ahead of time: I made all the desserts (cake balls and cupcakes) the week before the party, then froze them.
 I also cut the fruit on Friday.
 This made things much easier on Saturday.
+This yummy John Wayne Casserole would be another good recipe to make ahead of time for a party.

 - Bought premade food: We bought the meatballs from Sam's to make meatball sandwiches (I used a half bag).
 This made the main course SO easy.
 I also bought bagged romaine lettuce to make the salad easy to assemble (one bag).
 Chips are an easy option too!